geekygooner/hitl-frontend/readme.md

 # hitl-frontend
+This project was created to explore how to accept human approval on an AI model's decisions.

 hitl-frontend is a web-based interface designed to support human-in-the-loop interactions.
 The project leverages Python and HTML to create an interactive environment that can integrate with backend systems, making it easier for users to engage with complex workflows.